Welcome to Internwise UK

 5 Pointers Employers Should Notice in an Intern CV

-An Intern's CV tells a lot more than just their basic and education qualifications.
+An intern's CV provides insights beyond basic education qualifications; knowing what to look for in an intern CV helps employers identify promising candidates.
 A good hiring manager would be able to see the good and bad of their CV.
 If you are still not paying attention to their CV and hiring them only on the basis of their degrees, you might be losing on some good candidates.
-Below are some tips you can follow to screen a candidate just by looking at their CV carefully.
+Here are five intern CV evaluation tips to help you assess internship resumes effectively.

 If you're looking for a new employee, don't get too distracted by academic achievements.
 In some occupations, the grades and subject of a degree are critical.
 If you want to get the top interns, you can't only focus on the usual attributes.
 There is always more to a person than their degrees and skills.